 2. Drain The Radiator

-The next stage after isolating the radiator is to drain it into a bucket or container.
+After isolating the radiator, the next stage is to drain it into a bucket or container.
 Using an adjustable spanner, simply loosen one of the swivel nuts that connect the valve to the radiator.
 You may also need to use another spanner to hold the valve securely to prevent the pipework from also turning along with the valve.
 Once complete, you can then open the bleed valve at the top of the radiator and drain away all the water.

 3. Lift Away The Radiator